Salad Days (Adrian Belew album)

-Salad Days is the twelfth solo album by Adrian Belew, originally released on February 9, 1999.
+Salad Days is a compilation album by Adrian Belew, originally released on February 9, 1999.
 It is a collection of acoustic recordings old and new.

 The album consists primarily of acoustic reworkings of Belew's own songs along with three King Crimson songs and two sonic collages, the latter being the only tracks exclusive to this album.
 All other tracks were compiled from the albums The Acoustic Adrian Belew and Belew Prints: The Acoustic Adrian Belew, Vol. 2, or the sessions thereof.